20 of the Most Expensive Steaks You Can Order and 1 You Can't

 Where: Zuma in Las Vegas

 Birthed in London, this restaurant chain went global by emulating the laid-back izakaya pubs of Japan.
-But very few of those laid-back pubs will ever have 4 ounces of $220 wagyu just sitting around.
+But very few of those laid-back pubs will ever have 32 ounces of $235 wagyu just sitting around.
+Another steak of unspecified size checks in at $45 an ounce.

 Aragawa-Style A5 Wagyu Strip Loin, O Ya in Boston, Massachusetts